 **For more details on how each metric is calculated, refer to (1,2)

 The metrics quantitively confirm the observations in Fig. 15.
 The network has experienced significant growth in publications, authors, and collaborations, indicating increased interest and relevance in this field within the scientific community.
-Publications have risen exponentially from 66.0 to 1.16E3 accompanied by a substantial increase in the number of nodes from 271 to 5.82E3, indicating that more researchers are joining and diversifying the collaborative network.
+Publications have risen exponentially from 66.0 to 1.16E3, accompanied by a substantial increase in the number of nodes from 271 to 5.82E3, indicating that more researchers are joining and diversifying the collaborative network.
 Links between authors have grown even faster, from 772 to 3.39E4, reflecting more frequent and diverse collaborations.
 The average number of collaborations per author nearly doubled from 5.56--10.9, demonstrating strengthened coauthorship and network cohesion.
 This complexity suggests interdisciplinary collaboration and enriched interactions among researchers.

-The network's most connected nodes change over time, with “Reiman, MS” and “Wiesmann, M” initially leading, and “Phillips, ML” becoming the dominant node in later periods, playing a critical role in knowledge dissemination.
+The network's most connected nodes change over time, with “Reiman, MS” and “Wiesmann, M” initially leading and “Phillips, ML” becoming the dominant node in later periods, playing a critical role in knowledge dissemination.
 The giant cluster grows significantly, from 17.0 to 2.71E3 nodes, reflecting increased collaboration and cohesion in the network.
 Higher average connections and giant cluster expansion create a more robust, stable, and resilient network.
 The global efficiency improves, reaching 3.50E-2, enhancing internode communication.
 However, the characteristic path length increases from 1.92 to 7.80, and the network diameter expands from 4.00 to 18.0, indicating greater dispersion and complexity in collaborative paths as the network grows.

 The network's growth shows diversification and increasing collaboration.
 Degree centrality decreases steadily, reflecting a less dense and more fragmented structure, whereas betweenness centrality slightly increases, indicating a greater influence of certain nodes as bridges.
 Closeness centrality initially decreases but later increases, showing improved cohesion and shorter paths for communication.
 Eigenvector centrality starts at 1.28E-2, peaks at 8.74E-2, and then decreases to 2.48E-3 and 1.81E-3, indicating a shift from concentrated influence to a more evenly distributed structure.
 The number of communities grows from 43.0--502, with the average community size increasing from 6.30--11.6.
 Similarly, the number of cliques increases from 56.0 to 1.10E3, with the average size increasing from 5.18 to 6.74.
 These trends reflect a network that, despite its expansion, fosters specialized, cohesive, and efficient scientific collaboration.